Tony363/UI-Venus/docs/experiment1_earl_implementation.md

-# Experiment 1: EARL-Inspired Implementation for Autonomous UI-Venus
+# Experiment 1: EARL Baseline Comparison for Autonomous UI-Venus

 ## Executive Summary

-This document presents an EARL-inspired approach to transform UI-Venus from instruction-following to autonomous goal-inferring behavior using Theory of Mind (ToM) principles and inverse planning.
-EARL (Early Intent Recognition in GUI Tasks Using Theory of Mind) provides a theoretical framework for inferring user intent from partial action sequences.
+This document scopes an EARL-inspired baseline that we will evaluate alongside existing autonomous UI-Venus prompt stacks.
+Rather than refactoring the agent around EARL, the goal is to reproduce the paper’s inference procedure so we can compare its intent-recognition quality against our current autonomous prompting strategies.
+EARL (Early Intent Recognition in GUI Tasks Using Theory of Mind) provides a theoretical framework for inferring user intent from partial action sequences, which we treat here as an external yardstick.

 ## 1. EARL Theory of Mind Framework